 In the Scrum framework, a Sprint planning meeting is the beginning point of any sprint where the team members come together to plan and determine the product backlog items to do work during the sprint and prepare an initial plan of completing activities and its’ delivery time.

 Who Attends the Sprint Planning Meeting?

 The role of a Scrum Master is as a coach who facilitates the sprint planning meeting in order to ensure its effectiveness.
-To ascertain mutual agreement within team members and include product backlog with sprint backlog are the primary responsibilities of Scrum Master.
+To ascertain mutual agreement among team members and include product backlog with sprint backlog are the primary responsibilities of the Scrum Master.

 Before presuming an agile sprint planning meeting, it is suggested to follow certain disciplines.
-Preparation is itself an important part and the product owner must give special attention towards it before the meeting is being started.
+Preparation is itself an important part, and the product owner must give special attention to it before the meeting is being started.

 - Without backlog preparation, the meeting will be time-consuming and less effective.
 The product owner gives priority to organize the backlog items, documentation of test cases, identification of dependence areas and listing of test cases.
 It means that the product owner has to assure about getting prepared for all the items related to the backlog.

 - The user stories which will represent in the sprint planning meeting should be in the right size, not so big or too small.

 - The product owner has to take special initiative for the presence of every member.
 That is why it is suggested to take a look at the calendar and ensure everyone’s availability.